JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 And try to keep this document a ***HOW TO CREATE A PROMPT*** using the KEPF language.

-## The grammar of the KEPF Language
+# The grammar of the KEPF Language
 The KEPF language is a Domain Specific Language (DSL) that is used to create the prompts for the LLMs.
+(i.e. A mini language for a specific purpose)
 The language is designed to be simple and easy to use.

 ### General Syntax
-The KEPF Language is line based.  i.e. Each line is a statement.
+The KEPF Language is line based.  i.e. Each line is processed separately.

-Prompts to LLMs consist of messages.
+Its purpose is to build Prompts for LLMs.
+A prompt for a LLM consists of messages.

-KEPF has a concept of the 'current message' which is being built.
+KEPF has a concept of a 'current message' that is being built.
+The language has command to define the message being built.
 Text is added to the 'current message' until a new message is started or the Iteration with the LLM is started.
+This will become clear later, but knowing what is going to happen will give you an "AHA, I got it moment".

 In KEPF there are 2 types of statements:
+### Key Word Statements
-1. ***Key Word Statements***: These are lines that:
+These are lines that:
    - have a period ('.') in column one
    - immediately followed by a keyword
-   - followed one or more whitespace
+   - followed by one or more whitespace
    - and optionally may have text between the whitespace and the end of line.

 ```
+KEYWORD STATEMENT:
     +-- period
     |   +-- keyword
     |   |   +-- whitespace